charliezye/charlie-vault/Work/Job Search/Taymer/Taymer Coding Challenge.md

 	- Pointer issues/different uses made modularization take too much time
 - Clustering algorithm to find patches of whitespace instead of more direct detection of defects
 	- Could combine this with whitespace thresholding

+-   All defects tend to have very bright white around edge of defect, can use image thresholding for this
+-   Alternatively check for corners/edges not horizontal